vsergeev/tinytaptunnel/README.md

 ----------------------------

-Due to the MAC and timestamp overhead of encapsulated frames, tinytaptunnel presents an tap interface with a limited MTU of 1432.
-This lower MTU may lead to some performance loss due to packet fragmentation.
+Due to the MAC and timestamp overhead of encapsulated frames, tinytaptunnel presents a tap interface with an MTU of 1432.
+This limited MTU may lead to some performance loss due to packet fragmentation.

 Closing Remarks
 ---------------